 Along with providing the highest level of care, WellPet is dedicated to helping manage costs for our clients.
 We manage patient care in a way that avoids unnecessary testing and treatments.
 With the exception of life-saving procedures, all recommended tests and treatments and their associated costs will be explained to you before they are performed.
 We believe that, despite the costs associated with advanced diagnostic testing, specialty level patient care can ultimately reduce veterinary health care costs by expediting diagnosis, treatment and patient recovery.

 If you elect to pursue the procedures recommended by the doctor, your pet will receive a surgical appointment date and time.
-Patients admitted for surgery must arrive between 7:30 a.m. and 8:30 a.m.
-They are discharged between 1:oo pm and 5:30 pm the same day as admission.
+Patients admitted for surgery must arrive at 7:30 a.m.
 You will be contacted following completion of your pet’s surgery and at that time you will be assigned a pick-up time.

 Surgical Best Practices for Your Pet